bennyyclo/Cytofin/README.md

 Internal anchor normalization:

 Input: homogenized CyTOF files (.fcs), validation CyTOF files (.fcs, optional),metadata table file (.xlsx/.csv).

 Output:In the event that the external references are not available, internal anchors can be used.
-Here, we estimated channels stability using a PCA-based non-redundnacy score.
+Here, we identifed the most stable channels as internal anchors using a PCA-based non-redundnacy score.
 A minimal of three channels should be selected to establish an internal refernece from which signal can be calibrated between CyTOF files.

 #Computational Pipeline for CyTOF data integration

-Demo:Below is an example Rscript for CyTOF data inegration using Cytofin package.
+Below is an demo Rscript using Cytofin package for CyTOF data integration.

 ```{r}
 #import cytofin R package